Telecoms' texting nemesis WhatsApp says it's no threat

 He said that while he was "happy with all countries of the world," growth had been particularly strong in the Netherlands and Spain in Europe, Saudi Arabia and Kuwait in the Middle East and Hong Kong, Taiwan and Singapore in Asia.

-WhatsApp is keen to emphasize that's it more than a way to send SMS messages cheaply.
+WhatsApp is keen to emphasize that's it's more than a way to send SMS messages cheaply.

 "It's more about the service we provide, including photos and multimedia," said Julia French, WhatsApp's public relations representative.